Smoking Fish

 Tejas Smokers 40,000 BTU burner.

-Using propane gas offers the instant supply of huge amount of heat, fine control, inexpensive, portable - can be used in remote areas.
+Using propane gas offers an instant supply of a huge amount of heat and fine control, is inexpensive, portable, and can be used in remote areas.

 Smoke Generator